 Level 1: Beginners

 Sinfonias is not though limited to the composers cycles.
-It will provide the listener with suggested musical sequences (ConneXions), selective bibliographies and reviews (Biblios) for further reading, discussion list (Discuss) for communication, copyright-free audio files for listening and downloading (radio), classical music (Times) and world history chronologies (Chronos) so that composers and works can be placed in their historical context, free CD/DVD cataloging program (Software), classical music CD/DVD buying advice (Practical), even links to sites that provide resources for classical music for children (Children).
+It provides the listener with links to sites with copyright-free audio files for listening and downloading (Weekly Listening Home Concert Program), music listening suggestions made on a range of media in the 150 years (ConneXions), selected book guide, links to classical music periodicals and buying guides (Biblios), information about instruments, the history of classical music, how to listen to classical music (Discuss), suggested classical music radio stations (radio), classical music periods (Times) and world history chronologies (Chronos) so that composers and works can be placed in their historical context, free CD/DVD cataloging program (Software), classical music CD/DVD buying advice (Practical), even links to sites that provide resources for classical music for children (Children).